Kerbas-ad-astra/HGR-Community-Fixes/README.md

 ##Roadmap

-Once the RemoteTech accept my pull request, I'll remove the RemoteTech patch from this collection.
-Beyond that, nothing much -- just keeping things up-to-date.
+Nothing much -- just keeping things up-to-date.
 Unless somebody else makes an up-to-date 1.875m 2-seater lander can and 2-seater blunt capsule -- that's about all I'd need to be done with HGR!

 ##Credits